yogeshwaran01/instagramy/README.md

 ## ✏️ Important Notes

+- Don't send huge request to Instagram with sessionid, Instagram may ban you.
 - You can use this package without sessionid (Login).
 But it may `RedirectionError` after four to five requests.
 - class `Viewer` provide the data about currently logged in user.
 - Check for session id frequently, It may be changed by Instagram